The word "hernia" comes from a Latin word meaning 'rupture.' Basically, a hernia is some kind of rupture.

 One can counteract any over-acidic situation and issue by consuming more alkalizing foods and beverages.

-DHerbs offers relief from all hernia except for umbilical hernia:
+DHerbs offers relief from all hernia except for umbilical hernia.
+When there is inguinal hernia, males should perform specific cleanses to help bring recovery from hernia's.

 After performing the Dherbs.com cleanses above, a good daily regimen includes taking the following herbal compounds: